szaghi/ZOO/README.md

 ###### Clone the repository

-If you have `git` it could be more handy to clone the repository thus you can update your local clone to new versions very easily
+If you have `git`, it could be more handy to clone the repository thus you can update your local clone to new versions very easily

 ```shell
 git clone https://github.com/szaghi/ZOO